Countries with the Most Similar Food to Argentina

 The Least Similar Cuisines to Argentine Food

-Four of the five countries with the least similar food to Argentina are located in Africa.
+The five countries with the least similar food to Argentina are located in tropical regions in other continents.
 The climate in these countries tends to be extremely hot, since they are closer to the equator than Argentina.
-With the exception of the Solomon Islands, these countries have relatively little coastline as well.
-Interestingly enough, four of the five have French as one of their official languages.
 These countries are also significantly less developed than Argentina as well.

 3. Burundi‘s cuisine relies heavily on staple crops such as sorghum, maize, beans, and root vegetables like cassava, sweet potatoes, and yams, which are abundant in the region.
 Furthermore, a large part of Burundi’s typical diet is reliant of bananas.